 - oat flour or your favorite breadcrumbs

-What to serve these chickpea vegetable nuggets with
+What to serve with these Chickpea Vegetable Nuggets

-However you like to nugget will probably work with these vegetable nuggets too!
+Whatever way you normally eat or dip your nuggets in will probably work with these vegetable nuggets, too!
 But for a little serving inspiration, this is how we love ’em.